Make Internal Communications A Strategic Lever For Employee (And Brand) Experience

 Three Actions Companies Should Take

-Regardless of size and where internal communications reports, businesses should recognize internal communications as a top driver of employee engagement and cultural cohesion.
+Regardless of size and where internal communications reports in to, businesses should recognize internal communications as a top driver of employee engagement and cultural cohesion.
 To strengthen impact, consider the following:

 - Commit to governance and planning.
 Define clear protocols for message frequency, channels, and ownership to avoid duplication and noise.